-In 1850, George Finlay described the church by saying...'The metropolitan church is a small building within the same court as the episcopal residence.'
+In 1850, George Finlay described the church by saying "The metropolitan church is a small building within the same court as the episcopal residence."
 He also mentioned that the church had north and south porches.

-Before 1863 St. Gregory was a medieval monastery.
 The Metropolitan Constantius of Trebizond (1830-79) was responsible for rebuilding many medieval monuments during his long reign.
-In 1863, he set out on his most ambitious project, that of rebuilding St.Gregory of Nyssa.
-He did this by building a large church which comprised 3 Pontic apses, a belfry, and a deca-hexagonal drum as its dome.
-The church was dynamited in 1930 to make way for the City Club.
+In 1863, he set out on his most ambitious project, that of rebuilding Saintt Gregory of Nyssa.
+In that year, the church of Saint Gregory was demolished and in its place, a large church was built comprising three Pontic apses, a belfry and a decahexagonal drum as its dome.